etienneleba/TDD-hexagonal-project/Docs/ADRS/3_PROJECT.md

 Put an incremental id for each file in addition of the type (PROJECT, ARCHITECTURAL, TECHNICAL).
-Inside the file put the date and a marker to know if it is an important ADR or not, this will be the fisrt line of each ADR
+Inside the file put the date and a marker to know if it is an important ADR or not, this will be the fisrt line of each ADR And add a Section _Why_ to the ADR files.
+And add title for each ADR

 \* = important <br>
 \+ = normal